Rise & shine, Elves, you've got a long journey ahead.

 Playing with Fire: The Balrogs were primordial fire Maiar who allied themselves with Morgoth when he first rebelled.
 Arien, the Maia who pilots the Sun, is essentially a non-evil Balrog, and when she leaves Valinor to perform her new task she takes the form of a pure, naked flame, too bright for mortal eyes to look at directly.
 (And the Maia in the Moon follows her around because he's in love with her.)

 Psycho for Hire: Ungoliant helps Morgoth destroy the Two Trees of Valinor, despite her fear, because he offers to pay her "with both hands" in edible Light, and she's starving.
 Their alliance lasts maybe an hour after they escape Valinor.

 The Quisling: Maeglin, son of Eöl and Aredhel, sister of Turgon, the king of Gondolin.
-He is captured by Orcs and dragged to Angband, and Morgoth tortures him to try and extract the location of Gondolin from him.
+He is captured by orcs and dragged to Angband, and Morgoth tortures him to try and extract the location of Gondolin from him.
 Maeglin gives in when Morgoth offers or agrees to make him ruler of the city after its conquest, and also to deliver his cousin Idril (who's already married) into his hands.
-Maeglin agreed to kill her husband and 7-year-old kid, and he can't have expected her to marry him willingly after that...
+Maeglin agreed to kill her husband and seven-year-old son, and he couldn't have expected her to marry him willingly after that...